 There is no dearth of literature on the issue of FDI and economic growth of the country.
 Some important FDI growth models are neoclassical and endogenous growth models.
 According to these models, capital plays an implausible role on the economic growth of any economy.
 In both the models, FDI not only supplement the physical investment but also increases its efficiency thus promotes economic growth (Adegboyega & Odusanya, 2014).
 In neo-classical model, FDI acts as complement to the domestic investment which promotes capital formation.
-On the other side, an economy is not only effected by the supply of capital but through its efficient utilization.
+On the other side, the endogenous growth model highlighted that long run economic growth of an economy is not only effected by the supply of capital but through its efficient utilization.